eosnetworkfoundation/grant-framework/applications/rosetta-api-server.md

 - Make meetings and gather their demands on API
 - Research how to import data from the data depot and decide how to import
 - List expected unit tests
-- Integrate Github action & Makefile
+- Integrate GitHub action & Makefile

 #### Expected outcome

 - Module-level documentation inside the code repo & README outline
   - Including comments above the expected methods
   - Including data importing plan
-- Github action config in the code repo
+- GitHub action config in the code repo
 - Meeting notes if there is any talk from demanding sides
 - Makefile script